brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 **Increasing compute and memory efficiency with LayerSpec:**

 The `GPTlitePipe` model above is neither memory efficient nor scalable as each GPU replicates the whole model in memory.
 See [Memory-Efficient Model Construction](https://www.deepspeed.ai/tutorials/pipeline/#memory-efficient-model-construction) for details.
-So we will use the DeepSpeed class `LayerSpec` (API [here](https://deepspeed.readthedocs.io/en/latest/pipeline.html#deepspeed.pipe.LayerSpec)) that delays the construction of modules until the model layers have been partitioned across workers, therefore having each worker will allocate only the layers it’s assigned to.
+So we will use the DeepSpeed class `LayerSpec` ([API](https://deepspeed.readthedocs.io/en/latest/pipeline.html#deepspeed.pipe.LayerSpec)) that delays the construction of modules until the model layers have been partitioned across workers, therefore having each worker will allocate only the layers it’s assigned to.
 To do this, we will create a new class `GPTlitePipeLayers` with an `__init__` method that follows very closely the method in the original `GPTlite`:

 ```python
 from deepspeed.pipe import PipelineModule, LayerSpec